GU-CLASP/language-and-perception/meetings.md

   * Mei, H., Bansal, M., & Walter, M. R. (2016, February).
 Listen, Attend, and Walk: Neural Mapping of Navigational Instructions to Action Sequences.
 In AAAI (pp. 2772-2778). [link](https://arxiv.org/abs/1506.04089) (recommended by Mehdi)

-  * J. Zwarts and Y. Winter.
+  * + J. Zwarts and Y. Winter.
 Vector space semantics: A model-theoretic analysis of locative prepositions.
-Journal of Logic, Language and Information, 9:169–211, 2000. (recommended by all)
+Journal of Logic, Language and Information, 9:169–211, 2000. (recommended by all, would like to read: Robin)

   * one of the papers on this page (Oxford robotics & vision group): [link](http://www.robots.ox.ac.uk/~nsid/publications.html) (recommended by Staffan)
+  Link broken

   * Ben-Yosef, G., Assif, L., & Ullman, S. (2018).
 Full interpretation of minimal images.
 Cognition, 171, 65-84.
 [link](https://perso.telecom-paristech.fr/bloch/AIC/articles/BenYosef2017.pdf)